-The Honorable Ralph King (Tripp) Anderson III Administrative Law Court, Seat 1
+The Honorable Ralph King (Tripp) Anderson III Administrative Law Court, Seat 1 for at least the immediate past five years and has been a licensed attorney in South Carolina since 1984.

 Based on the Commission's investigation, Judge Anderson meets the qualifications prescribed by law for judicial service as an Administrative Law Court judge.